tarantool/doc/doc/getting_started/using_package_manager.rst

 Starting Tarantool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To start working with a Tarantool, run a terminal and say this:
+To start working with Tarantool, run a terminal and say this:

 .. code-block:: console